sasagawa888/eisl/documents/COMPILER.md

 # Type inference

-EISL compiler has a type inferencer.
+The EISL compiler has a type inferencer.
 This was introduced experimentally in ver0.85.

 # Examples